-Emma Rains: Chair of Governors who is responsible for Safeguarding.
-She is available via the school office - 01775 722333.
+Emma Rains: Governor who is responsible for Safeguarding.
+Emma is available via the school office - 01775 722333 or via feedback@spaldingparish.laat.co.uk.

 When we review this policy

 This policy is reviewed at least annually and updated if required.
 This is so we can keep up to date with updated legislation/guidance, key reports, safeguarding issues as they emerge and evolve, including lessons learnt from reviews of serious cases of abuse or neglect.
 It is available on our website.
 We have incorporated key changes to the government guidance, Keeping Children Safe in Education.